 Motti: I first met Yulik, the founder of Jerulita, in 1992 or 93.
 I was then studying for my doctorate.
 I’m not Baltic myself—I’m 7th generation born in Israel/Palestine—but in my second or third year at university, there was a seminar about Jews in Eastern Europe, and one of the professors covered the Baltic region, it seemed quite interesting.
 The rest is history.
-I feel myself as a citizen of the Baltic region.
+I feel like a citizen of the Baltic region.

 In 1992/93, someone, knowing my focus on the Baltics, mentioned that a student from Vilnius, Lithuania had come to the university.
-So I met him, and a month later I traveled to Vilnius—my first time there—as part of my research.
+So I met him, and a month later, I traveled to Vilnius—my first time there—as part of my research.

 Prof. Mordechai Zalkin in Vilnius